-You may also activate the credit monitoring services we are making available to you at no cost.
-To enroll in Credit Monitoring\ services at no charge, please log on to https://www.myidmanager.com and follow the instructions provided.
-When prompted please provide the following unique code to receive services: CODE HERE.> In order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
+To enroll in Credit Monitoring services at no charge, please log on to https://secure.identityforce.com/benefit/wchnh and follow the instructions provided.
+When prompted please provide the following unique code to receive services: N2TNWEULRA.

+In order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
+The enrollment requires an internet connection and e-mail account and may not be available to minors under the age of 18 years of age.
+Please note that when signing up for monitoring services, you may be asked to verify personal information for your own protection to confirm your identity.